utopia-rise/fmod-gdextension/README.md

 ## Issues

-This project is still a work in progress and is probably not yet ready for full-blown production.
+This project is still a work in progress and is probably not yet ready for use in full-blown production.
 If you run into issues (crashes, memory leaks, broken 3D sound etc.) open a issue or submit a PR with your fix.